Presented by Huawei

 Small businesses and the benefits of AI

 The odds have always been stacked against smaller businesses, as large enterprises and corporations have deep pockets, greater resources, and bigger influence over markets and new technologies.
-But, as the BPC report suggests, AI has become so accessible, and affordable, that it is no longer a tool for the elites – everyone can access and use AI in some form or another.
+However, AI has become so accessible, and affordable, that it is no longer a tool for the elites – everyone can access and use AI in some form or another.

-We now have generative AI tools pre-installed into hardware that fundamentally change how we work.
-We have various forms of AI tools and software that take the pain out of most jobs but also enhance processes; if you think of analytics, recruitment, and procurement, all of these business processes have been transformed with AI over the last few years.
+The generative AI tools we have now pre-installed into hardware are a good example of how typical office tasks can be sped up, such as text generation and text analysis.
+We also have various forms of AI tools and software that take the pain out of most jobs, but also enhance processes; if you think of analytics, recruitment, and procurement, all of these business processes have been transformed with AI over the last few years.

 Whether businesses use in-house tools or third-party providers, each one is a great example of where you can find data-driven actionable insights.
 It is here that AI can arguably help a small operation make the best strategic decisions.